-While there certainly are good use cases to use just a binary property (let’s say the name is irrelevant and the mime-type is implicit) in this case I would recommend the following structure for my blog example.
+While there are good use cases for just using a binary property (let’s say the name is irrelevant and the mime-type is implicit), in this case, I recommend the following structure for my blog example.

 /content/myblog/posts/iphone_shipping/attachments [nt:folder] /content/myblog/posts/iphone_shipping/attachments/front.jpg [nt:file] /content/myblog/posts/iphone_shipping/attachments/front.jpg/jcr:content [nt:resource]

-If your content model is full of properties that end in “Id” you probably are not leveraging the hierarchy properly.
+If your content model is full of properties that end in “Id”, you probably are not using the hierarchy properly.

-More importantly, it is mix:referenceable which means that it can be applied to a node at the point in time when you actually need to reference it.
+More importantly, it is mix:referenceable which means that it can be applied to a node at the point in time when you actually must reference it.